 Great question.
 Here’s how I do it:

-How to affordably acquire ebooks and audiobooks
+How to find affordable ebooks and audiobooks

 At the rate I read, the cost of books can add up quickly.
 Several years ago, after complaining commenting about how much my husband’s video games cost, I was quite shocked to discover that on a per-hour usage basis, buying books was more expensive than buying video games.
 In an effort at frugality, I read a whole bunch of terrible free ebooks before I wised up to the fact that there are much easier free and relatively cheap ways to acquire electronic reading material.